Tokariew/hb_downloader/README.md

 newest purchased bundles not downloaded before.
 If purchase-limit option is omitted all previously downloaded files will have their hash recomputed which will slow down overall process of downloading.

+### Keep files flags

+Added flags to keep files with wrong reported sizes and hashes.
+Humble no longer provide md5sum on their websites, when downloading, so i stopped nagging them that sums and/or sizes are incorrect.
+So to keep downloading all books I added such flag.
+There are some files with wrong size, but correct hash, but most of them will have both wrong.
+So you probably want to use both flags.

 ### Trove